volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn how to create, dispatch and listen for a Custom Event in JavaScript.
-Creating a Custom Event is easy and there are three ways of doing that.
+metaDescription: Learn how to create, dispatch, and listen for a Custom Event in JavaScript.
+Creating a Custom Event is easy and there are three ways to do it.
 shareImage: /img/custom-events-in-javascript.jpg
-teaser: Events is the vital part of any web application, so knowing how to properly handle them is a must for a good web developer.
-There are many built-in Events, which can be used on any element that extends EventTarget interface, like...
+teaser: Events are the crucial part of any web application, so knowing how to handle them properly is a must for a good web developer.
+There are many built-in events that can be used on any element that extends the EventTarget interface, such as...
 date: 2021-06-08T09:36:40.643Z
 ---
-Events is the vital part of any web application, so knowing how to properly handle them is a must for a good web developer.
+Events are the crucial part of any web application, so knowing how to handle them properly is a must for a good web developer.

-There are many built-in Events, which can be used on any element that extends **EventTarget** interface, like **onload**, **onclick**, **onchange** etc.
+There are many built-in events that can be used on any element that extends the **EventTarget** interface, such as **onload**, **onclick**, **onchange**, etc.

-In some specific cases, they may be not sufficient, so JavaScript provides an extremely easy way to set up and trigger a Custom Event.
+In some special cases they may not be sufficient, therefore JavaScript provides an extremely simple way to set up and trigger a Custom Event.

-Consider a situation, where you want to clean some parts of your code after the user is logged out.
+Consider a situation where you want to clean up some parts of your code after the user is logged out.

 Unfortunately, there is no built-in **onlogout** event, so we may need to create our own custom one.

 ## Create A Custom Event

-Creating a Custom Event is easy and there are three ways of doing that:
+Creating a Custom Event is easy and there are three ways to do it:

 * **Event** constructor